-The E-Teacher Scholarship Program offers foreign English teaching professionals the opportunity to take one of nine innovative, online university-level classes through the University of Oregon.
+The American English E-Teacher Program offers foreign English teaching professionals the opportunity to take one of nine innovative, online university-level classes and online professional development programming for teachers through FHI360.

 - Introduce and explore current methodological concepts and issues in the English as a Foreign Language field